-- 8. Follow this guide for the correct number of turns in the loop; 12 to 20 sq. ft = 5 turns 20 to 60 sq. ft. = 4 turns 60 to 240 sq. ft. = 3 turns - 9.
-This guide is written from a design perspective, but installation workmanship practices are equally important to insure proper operation and long loop life.
+- 9. This guide is written from a design perspective, but installation workmanship practices are equally important to insure proper operation and long loop life.
 The best way to insure a quality installation is to employ a professional installer experienced with detector loops.
-A few important practices are: - The slot in the surface of the road should be cut \(\frac{1}{4} \)-inch wide x \(\frac{1}{2} \)-inch deep. - The corners of the cut must be at an angle or core drilled to relieve stress on the wires. - After the wire is installed, the slot must be completely backfilled with a non-hardening sealer.
+A few important practices are: - The slot in the surface of the road should be cut 1⁄4-inch wide x 11⁄2-inch deep 6.3 x 38.1mm). - The corners of the cut must be at an angle or core drilled to relieve stress on the wires. - After the wire is installed, the slot must be completely backfilled with a non-hardening sealer.
 If the loop wires are able to move in the slot after the sealer has set, the detector may give false calls.